canturk3/game-of-life/README.md

 # game-of-life
 Basic implementation of game of life in Python with pygame

 A JavaScript version using HTML Canvas is also provided in `index.html` and `game-of-life.js`.
 Open `index.html` in a browser to try it out.
+Click and drag on the canvas to draw cells, and press **X** to start or stop the simulation.

 -----
 **Rules:**